Adventures of Superman (TV series): Episodes

-Episodes follow Superman as he battles gangsters, thugs, mad scientists and non-human dangers like asteroids, robots, and malfunctioning radioactive machines.
-In the first episode—the "origin" episode—Superman's infant life on the planet Krypton, his arrival on Earth, and a family couple nurturing and raising him are dramatized.
-In succeeding episodes, he conceals his super-identity by posing as mild-mannered Daily Planet reporter Clark Kent who, in times of crisis, dashes into the Daily Planets storeroom, or an alley, sheds his street clothes, and reappears in superhero tights and trunks, all at super-speed, to rescue hapless folks from the clutches of evildoers.

-Themes

-Superman arrived on television in 1952 with a mythology established through comic books, a novel, a radio series, two theatrical serials, and seventeen Max Fleischer animated shorts.
-None of Superman's established foes like Lex Luthor appeared in the TV series, and the most potent element incorporated into the show from the established mythology was green kryptonite; the other versions (red, white, blue, gold, etc.) didn't appear.
-Several episodes featured the substance as a plot device.
-Another element appropriated from the mythology for the television series was Lois Lane's suspicions regarding Clark Kent's true identity and her romantic infatuation with Superman.

 Cancellation and aftermath

-In 1958, producer Whitney Ellsworth created Superpup, a never-aired spin-off pilot that placed the Superman mythos in a fictional world populated by dogs.
-Featuring live-action actors in dog-suits portraying canine versions of Superman and other characters, the pilot was filmed on Adventures of Superman sets and was intended to capitalize on the success of its parent series.

 Producers planned to continue Adventures of Superman in 1959 with two more years' worth of episodes, to begin airing in the 1960 season.
 The death of actor John Hamilton threw the plan into disarray.
 Actor Pierre Watkin was hired to replace Hamilton as "Perry White's brother".
 Watkin had played Perry White himself in the two Columbia serials and had guested on the series before.

 The sudden death of the show's star George Reeves in June 1959 was not the end of the series either, in the producers' eyes.
 When Jack Larson returned from Europe after the death of Reeves, producers suggested the series could continue as "Superman's Pal, Jimmy Olsen", with more focus on Larson's character, playing opposite a "Superman" who would be a composite of stock shots of George Reeves and a stunt double to be filmed from behind.
 Larson rejected the idea.

 Another spin-off idea was a pilot Whitney Ellsworth produced in 1961: The Adventures of Superboy.
 Johnny Rockwell starred as a young Clark Kent in Smallville.
 As Superboy, he wore a suit similar in design to George Reeves' suit.
 Although thirteen scripts had been written, only the pilot was filmed.